buomsoo-kim/Easy-deep-learning-with-Keras/README.md

 If you are unfamiliar with data preprocessing, first review **NumPy & Pandas** sections of ```Python for data analysis``` repository materials (https://github.com/buomsoo-kim/Python-for-data-analysis)

 Materials in this repository are for educational purposes.
-Source code is written in Python 3.6+ & Keras ver 2.0+ (Using TensorFlow backend; for advanced topics, basic understanding of TensorFlow mechanics is necessary)
+Source code is written in Python 3.6+ & Keras ver 2.0+ (Using TensorFlow backend - For advanced topics, basic understanding of TensorFlow mechanics is necessary)

 ## 1. Multilayer Perceptrons